 - Chef and cooking equipment and cooking tent

 - Hot water every morning and evening for washing purposes

 - Boiled water to fill your water bottle every morning and afternoon

-- Entrance fee to Machu Picchu Archaeological Complex and Inca Trail Permit
+- One entrance fee to Machu Picchu Archaeological Complex (6am to 11am)

 - Bus down from Machu Picchu to Aguas Calientes